jmmendelson/cse15l-lab-reports-old/lab3.md

 Program Performance held a special telephonic conference for 2002
 ```

 Let's say I want to find all lines that contain the word "conference" even if its uppercase.
-You can use -i to ignore casess differences.
+You can use -i to ignore case differences so you can find lines that start with "Conference".

 **-i Example 2**